One of my goals is to inspire others to become stewards of Congaree and the many other special places we have in our amazing country.

 Carol grew up the daughter of an Air Force dad, moving many times, eventually settling in South Carolina.
 She received degrees from the University of South Carolina and the University of Texas at Austin and taught Spanish for 34 years.

-She dove in from there.
-In the last few years, she has volunteered more than 3,000 hours of her time in the park system, educating visitors not only about the park, but about stewardship of resources and the interconnectedness of all living things.
-She loves having the opportunity to meet and interact with park visitors not only from the US but from all over the world.
+“I always thought I would volunteer once I retired, but after being around an inspiring group of Sierra Club volunteers, I thought why wait until I retire?”
+Carol said.
+“I began volunteering at Conagree in 2007 and have enjoyed every moment of my service.”
+In the last few years, she has volunteered more than 4,000 hours of her time in the park system, educating visitors not only about the park, but about stewardship of resources and the interconnectedness of all living things.
+She loves having the opportunity to meet and interact with park visitors not only from the US but from around the world.

 In her free time Carolenjoys reading and local art, theater, music and athletics.
 She also loves to travel and teach aquatic fitness classes.
 Carol jokes that she has never met a Cabot Cheddar that she doesn’t like but confesses that her all-time favorite is Cabot’s Tomato Basil Cheddar.

 This will be Carol’s second Community Celebrity Cruise having been honored by Cabot on the 2017 cruise to Alaska.
 Joining Carol will be her college friend, Linda Bailey.